-- Remove the blind plug for the connection of the temperature probe, see Fig. 7.22. - Open the cable gland of the temperature probe, see Fig. 7.21.
-The compression part remains in the cap nut. - Push the cable of the temperature probe through the cap nut and the compression part. - · Prepare the cable. - Shorten the external shield and brush it back over the compression part. - Screw the sealing ring side of the reducer into the junction box. - · Screw the basic part into the reducer. - Insert the cable into the junction box. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the temperature probe to the terminals of the junction box, see Fig. 7.22 and Tab.
-7.18.
+- Remove the blind plug for the connection of the temperature probe, see Fig. 7.22. - Open the cable gland of the temperature probe.
+The compression part remains in the cap nut. - Push the cable of the temperature probe through the cap nut and the compression part. - Prepare the cable. - Shorten the external shield and brush it back over the compression part. - Screw the sealing ring side of the reducer into the junction box. - Screw the basic part into the reducer. - Insert the cable into the junction box. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the temperature probe to the terminals of the junction box.